Auazure/DL21SP20/ABC123_Code/README.md

 ## Labeling images
 Get 12800 images which should be labeled through calculating entropy through fine-tuned Barlow-Twins model.
-* You will get "request_20.csv" after the successfully executed the code.
 ```
 sbatch labeling_request.sbatch
 ```